Albany Ring Road

 We met with the Department of Water and Environmental Regulation (DWER) and the Department of Biodiversity, Conservation and Attractions (DBCA) in late 2019 to discuss the project and obtain feedback on potential issues and management actions.
 Consultation with local environmental groups is also taking place to discuss the project and obtain local input.
 The main areas of concern were:

 - Potential impacts to Western Ringtail Possums (via vehicle strikes) and the preservation of linkage and corridor vegetation for this species.

 - Potential impacts to flora species and the creation of a genetic barrier (i.e. road acting as barrier preventing flow of genetic material)

 We are committed to ongoing engagement with environmental groups to ensure ongoing input into informing environmental management planning.

 Albany Ring Road is a proposed heavy haulage route around the City of Albany for the transport of product including grain, fertiliser and woodchips to and from the Port of Albany.

-The ring road will link the existing major arterial main roads and highways radiating from Albany, whilst bypassing urban areas and providing improved access to Mirambeena Industrial Estate.
+The ring road will link the existing major arterial main roads and highways radiating from Albany, whilst bypassing urban areas and providing improved access to the Mirambeena Strategic Industrial Area (SIA).

 Currently Albany Highway and South Coast Highway form the only available route for heavy vehicles travelling from inland areas to the Port of Albany.

-This existing route traverses urban areas, including negotiating Albany Highway/Chester Pass Road roundabout; which requires heavy vehicles to interact with a high volume of general commuter traffic.
+This existing route traverses urban areas, including negotiating Chester Pass Road; which requires heavy vehicles to interact with a high volume of general commuter traffic.

-Clearing permits will be sought as part of the Environmental approvals process prior to the commencement of Stages 2 and 3 of the Albany Ring Road project
+Clearing permits will be sought as part of the Environmental approvals process prior to the commencement of Stages Two and Three.